-There are several factors to consider before buying a bike pump.
-Heading out without this information might result in you making a wrong purchase.
+There are several factors to consider before buying the best bike pump.
+Heading out without this information might result in you making the wrong purchase.

 So, if you are wondering how do I choose a bike pump, this article got you covered.

 Below, we highlight the important things to consider when looking for a bike pump.

 Best Bike Pumps Buying Guide